Update Monitoring ( SM13 )

 5. Archive Struck (ORA-255; ORA-272)

-Each SAP transaction is considered as Single LUW (Logical unit of work) which in turn contains multiple LUW’s needs to be committed to commit the SAP Transaction.
+Each SAP transaction is considered as Single LUW (Logical unit of work) which in turn contains multiple LUW’s needs to be committed to committing the SAP Transaction.
 If any one of the LUW is failed the entire transaction is rolled back.
 That is the reason why dialogue updates Temp Table.

 1. User submits the request.